bfg-s/dto/README.md

 The package supports nested DTOs with typing, which makes it easy to work with complex data, such as addresses or comments in the user example.
 This simplifies data processing in cases with dependencies between objects.

 #### Rich customization of properties
-Support for data casting, such as datetime, bool, as well as property extension through methods and attributes, such as DtoName, DtoFromConfig, DtoFromRequest are useful and powerful tools that make DTOs even more versatile.
+Support for data casting, such as datetime, bool, as well as property extension through methods and attributes, such as DtoMapFrom, DtoFromConfig, DtoFromRequest are useful and powerful tools that make DTOs even more versatile.

 #### Diving into events
 The ability to handle various events (creating, created, mutating and others) provides greater flexibility in managing the state of the DTO.
 This can be useful for implementing validation logic or transforming data before or after it is used.